skurekjakub/llm-long-horizon-coordination/README.md

 That does help, but only up to a point.

 The naive agent to subagent pattern still has a major flaw: the subagent may do its work in an isolated context window, but when it finishes, its findings usually get pushed right back into the main agent's context.
-So you get temporary isolation during execution, but you do not get a clean handoff model.
-You just move the context problem one level down and then re-import it into the parent.

 That means the main agent still gradually turns into a dumping ground for exploration results, review notes, implementation summaries, and partial findings from multiple child runs.
-It is better than doing everything in one thread, but it still does not really protect the controller's [context purity](#context-purity).

 ![context flow between agents and subagents](assets/agent-subagent-context-flow.drawio.svg)

-The important detail in this diagram is that both subagent calls eventually feed back into the same top-level context window.
-So while the subagents may be isolated during execution, the parent still accumulates their outputs and has to reason over the growing aggregate, leading to the same doom loop of compaction -> summarization -> invocation with incomplete information -> task drift.
+The important detail in this diagram is that both subagent calls eventually feed back into the same top-level context window, leading to the same doom loop of compaction -> summarization -> invocation with incomplete information -> task drift.

 ## Result: Not good enough